-Flight takers depart Beijing Airport Terminal 2 on Air Koryo at 12.55pm (Group will meet at Air Koryo check in counter).
+Flight takers depart Beijing Airport Terminal 2 on Air Koryo at 12:00pm (Group will meet at Air Koryo check in counter).

-Flight group arrive in Pyongyang at 3:30pm to a warm welcome from your Korean guides.
+Flight group arrive in Pyongyang at 3:00pm to a warm welcome from your Korean guides.

-Train group arrive at 5:00pm to an equally warm welcome.
+Train group arrive at 6:45pm to an equally warm welcome.

 Walk through Mansudae Fountain Park and see the mosaic pictures of President Kim Il Sung and the Leader Kim Jong Il.

 Visit Mansudae Grand Monument – the two large bronze statues of President Kim Il Sung and Leader Kim Jong Il overlooking the city.
-(Optional extra – you can present flowers if you wish: small bunches are 2 euro, larger ones 4).
+(Optional extra – you can present flowers if you wish: 40RMB or 5 euros).